 Finally, talk to your teen driver about the dangers of distracted driving and check out new technology that can disable texting and social media on cell phones while the car is in motion.
 Be sure to coach your teenage driver on how to remain aware while driving, avoid distractions and assess potential risks while operating their vehicle.

-Even after your teen receives a driver’s license, you may want to periodically be a passenger in their vehicle to continue to help coach their driving behaviors and keep them on the right track.
+Even after your teen receives a driver’s license, you may want to periodically be a passenger in their vehicle to continue to help coach their driving behaviors and keep them on the right track

 Lowering your insurance costs

-As soon as your teen receives a learner’s permit, notify your independent agent, who can start guiding you through the process of insuring your teen driver.
+As soon as your teen receives a learner’s permit, notify your Independent agent, who can start guiding you through the process of insuring your teen driver.
 Typically, your insurance carrier won’t list your teenager on the policy until he or she is a licensed driver, but it’s good to keep your agent in the loop in case your carrier has specific rules for insuring a driver with a learner’s permit.

-Generally, you’ll need to add your teen as a driver on your own car insurance policy, and this tends to cost less than buying a separate policy, too.
+Generally, you’ll need to add your teen as a driver on your own car insurance policy, and this tends to cost less than buying a separate policy, to.
 Your teen can typically have his or her own insurance policy if the vehicle is titled in his or her name.
 But since many states won’t allow drivers under age 18 to title their own vehicle, your only option may be to add your teen onto your own policy.

 While you have your agent’s ear, ask him or her about additional ways you may be able to save money while insuring your teen driver, such as: